 Other problems with light distribution include accent or task lights that interact with the ambient light you’ve chosen for the room.
 Some of these can cause glare, particularly across computer screens, or they can be used to add sufficient light to a dim room.
 However you use them, you’ll have to be aware of the way that they influence other light sources in the area.

 Another consideration for light distribution and brightness is exterior lighting and security.
 Exterior lighting must be photometrically designed to be above ILP Security standards.
-This aids the night time safety and security of employees working at 24/7 facilities.
+This aids the night time safety and security of employees working at 24/7 facilities such as healthcare buildings.

 Many older lighting design types, like incandescents and fluorescents, consume comparatively huge amounts of energy.
 In traditional incandescent bulbs, 90% of the energy they emit is given off as heat, making them a very wasteful option.
 Changing bulb types to more efficient LEDs can be one of the best ways to save energy, which is good for both the environment and your bottom line.
 LED stands for light-emitting diodes, and they work through a process called electroluminescence, which generates light as an electric current passes through a semiconductor material.

-- Dimmable: Colors are varied and flexible, allowing for lighting that can adapt to your needs.
+Dimmable: Colors are varied and flexible, allowing for lighting fixtures that can adapt to your needs.
 The color rendition of LED bulbs is excellent, so your office can look just how you intended.

 You may need to update some fixtures to work with these energy-efficient options, but it is a worthy investment that SitelogIQ can help you with.
 Don’t forget that using natural light can help reduce your dependency on indoor lighting in the first place.